 An architectural drawing, whether drawn by hand or produced digitally, is a technical drawing that visually communicates the design of a building.
-Architects and designers alike generate these drawings whilst developing an architectural proposal.
+Architects and designers alike generate these architectural drawings whilst developing an architectural proposal.

 Every great drawing tells a story.
 It invites the user to question the design of the built space and encourages them to imagine between the lines.
 Such drawings are architecture in their own right.
-Creating a perfect drawing, a plan, perspective, or sketch, is not an easy task.
+Creating perfect architectural drawings, a plan, perspective, or sketch, is not an easy task.
 There are a series of moves to be mindful of to illustrate your story with precision and enticement.
 It’s important to consider how various elements like colors, texture, and scales help shape the way an architectural drawing is perceived.

 Many of you, be it students or professionals, face the dilemma of how to create the perfect drawing from time to time.
 Consequently, here is a self-help guide to assist you in producing a powerful and compelling architectural drawing.